 Everything is important.
 But one thing is more important than everything.

-If you want to avoid standing on a street corner promoting your photography with a cardboard sign reading: “Will photograph for food,” there’s really only one thing you need to know.
-When you’re starting out as a photographer, everything seems important; buying equipment, getting your workflow right, figuring out business processes, advertising your services, creating your brand … but one thing is more important than all others, because without it, noting else matters: promote yourself, so you can get hired.
+If you want to avoid standing on a street corner with a cardboard sign reading: “Will photograph for food,” there’s really only one thing you need to know.
+When you’re starting out as a photographer, everything seems important; buying equipment, getting your workflow right, figuring out business processes, advertising your services, creating your brand … but one thing is more important than all others, because without it, noting else matters: getting hired.

 What’s your marketing plan?

-Here’s where you can start: google your business (I googled mine: “Photography by Depuhl” – you can do me a favor and google it, too – I’d love to see how Google displays how I promote my business where you live.
-Email me (email@example.com) a screen shot and I’ll post them on here.
+Here’s where you can start: google your business (I googled mine: “Photography by Depuhl” – you can do me a favor and google it, too – I’d love to see how Google displays them where you live.
+Email me (email@example.com) a screen shot and I’ll post them on my blog.
+Ok, thanks!)
+Back to your search of your business: What pops up?
+Is there a business listing on Google?
+How about reviews from clients?
+Or worse, bad reviews?
+Complaints?
+Nothing?

 How do you promote yourself?